 Terri L. Ciochetti, MFT

 On the basis of my primary and post-grad training in relational and psychodynamic theories at the Women’s Therapy Center in Berkeley, CA, I appreciate working with concepts arising from attachment theory, mindfulness practice and neuroscience.
-I believe the discoveries being made with regard to the ways our brains work are affirming for the discipline of psychotherapy.
-It is exciting that they are providing evidence for long established theories and opening new doors of research and possibility for the experience of being human in a modern world.
+This has also lead me to advanced training in Emotionally Focused Therapy for both couple's and individuals.
+Research in both neuroscience and attachment is affirming for the discipline of psychotherapy.
+More helpful protocols are increasingly provided for long established psychological theories with regard to the effects of trauma (including developmental) and attachment and their ongoing impact on daily functioning and relationships.
+Thankfully, we are finding growth through compassion for the complicated experience of being human in a modern world.

 Working from an attachment perspective means appreciating that what we experienced and observed in our earliest relationships continues to influence us and our relationships throughout our lives.
 In the absence of security and trust it is highly unlikely that we will be able to be truly vulnerable with our loved ones.
 Instead we will tend to become caught up in unproductive and often destructive cycles which can leave everyone involved with some combination of hurt, anger, confusion and fear.
 I have advanced training in Susan Johnson's Emotionally Focused Therapy (EFT) whose sole objective is to discern and break down these cycles so that we can make life affirming choices rather than react.

 From 15 years in a medical setting, I also have extensive experience working with addictive disorders and issues arising for women and couples from pregnancy and postpartum changes.
 I use the research of John and Julie Gottman/Bringing Baby Home to inform this work.